KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Dumbell chart example - defining measures and atributes

-Once created you can handle the settings of the start Serie as shown below.
+Once inserted your attributes and measures you can handle the settings of the start Serie as shown below.

 .. figure:: media/image025.png